trevorl816/home-network-vlan-setup/README.md

      - **Protocol:** Any
      - **Source:** Management net
      - **Destination:** Leave blank to allow all outbound access
-     - **Destination port range:** Leave blank for all ports to have outbound network access.
+     - **Destination port range:** Leave blank to have outbound network access.
    - Rinse and repeat the same rule set for all VLANs.

 ### Step 2: Configure VLANs on Netgear GS108E V3 Switch